"This place is huge! Dammit, why do rich people have to live in such huge houses?"

 - The Scottish estate Glenbogle plays a significant role in Monarch of the Glen.
 Its owners, though, are Land Poor, which is a source of struggle in the stories.

-- In Angel, the mansion of Corrupt Corporate Executive and vampire Russell Winters.
+- The mansion of Corrupt Corporate Executive and vampire Russell Winters.

-- And Angel himself had a mansion in Buffy the Vampire Slayer, though not in the typical rich guy sense.
+- Buffy the Vampire Slayer: Angel had a mansion, though not in the typical rich guy sense.
+He shared it with Drusilla and Spike.

 - Andrew Hartford's mansion in Power Rangers Operation Overdrive has a Zord bay beneath the house, 27 bathrooms on the first floor alone, and yet he can't make a security system to keep the villains out.